Internship MA Literature Today

 A few weeks before the end of your internship, you will ask your internship supervisor of the organisation for feedback on your internship by using the Feedback form internship supervisor.
 It is recommended to integrate this feedback into your internship report and reflect on it.

 You submit your report (including all attachments) to your supervising lecturer and in some cases as well to the internship organisation.

 Assessment of your internship

 Your supervising lecturer is responsible for assessing your internship.
 The quality of your internship report will be the main determinant for your final grade.
 Assessment is conducted using a standard assessment form and formulated programme specific criteria.
 You can find these documents above under 'Internship products and assessment'.

-At the end of your internship your supervising lecturer will organise a consultation with your internship supervisor on your internship performance to come to a final assessment.
-Feedback from the feedback form will be discussed.
+At the end of your internship your supervising lecturer will organise a conversation with your internship supervisor on your internship performance to come to a final assessment.
+Feedback from the feedback form will then be discussed.

 Although the internship report is the main determinant for your final grade, your study programme might have additional programme specific assessment criteria (see 'Appendix internship assesment form' of your own programme) to determine your final internship grade.
-Your lecturer will inform you of your final grade, and ensure that you receive (or have access to) copies of the completed assessment forms.
+Your lecturer will inform you of your final grade, and ensure that you receive (or have access to) copies of the completed assessment and feedback form.
 Your grade and the number of EC will be entered into OSIRIS by your supervising lecturer.

 Archive internship report